Instances, clusters, and nodes

-Cloud Bigtable instances with only 1 cluster do not use replication.
-If you add a second cluster to an instance, Cloud Bigtable automatically starts replicating your data by keeping separate copies of the data in each of the clusters' zones and synchronizing updates between the copies.
+Bigtable instances that have only 1 cluster do not use replication.
+If you add a second cluster to an instance, Bigtable automatically starts replicating your data by keeping separate copies of the data in each of the clusters' zones and synchronizing updates between the copies.
 You can choose which cluster your applications connect to, which makes it possible to isolate different types of traffic from one another.
-You can also let Cloud Bigtable balance traffic between clusters.
+You can also let Bigtable balance traffic between clusters.
 If a cluster becomes unavailable, you can fail over from one cluster to another.
-To learn more about how replication works, see Overview of Replication.
+To learn more about how replication works, see the replication overview.

-Each cluster in an instance has 1 or more nodes, which are compute resources that Cloud Bigtable uses to manage your data.
+Each cluster in an instance has 1 or more nodes, which are compute resources that Bigtable uses to manage your data.